 Mr. Campbell then asked Ms. Emma Schlitzer, External Affairs Manager, to provide the Council with an update on recent and upcoming publications and data releases.
 The Council briefly discussed how well CHIA’s publications were received and how success is measured.
 Mr. Campbell noted that the next presenter would dive into that topic more.
 The Council also discussed in greater detail the upcoming health equity reports that are in development and the value of that research.

-Mr. Jackmauh, CHIA’s Chief of Staff, was then introduced to provider greater detail to the Council on CHIA’s engagement with stakeholders.
+Mr. Andrew Jackmauh, CHIA’s Chief of Staff, was then introduced to provider greater detail to the Council on CHIA’s engagement with stakeholders.
 Mr. Jackmauh began with explaining to the Council CHIA’s primary objective of servicing the health data needs of sister agencies, state payers and providers, as well as the research community.
 He noted that CHIA regularly reviews its work to ensure it aligns with this objective.
 Mr. Jackmauh then walked the Council through specific metrics that the Communications and External Affairs team uses to monitor stakeholder engagement with specific CHIA publications.
 The Council discussed various methods of evaluating successful engagement.

 Mr. Campbell then resumed his presentation to provide a brief update on the e-APCD project, explaining that it is nearing its completion.
 He also explained to the Council that CHIA is meeting with stakeholders to review new primary care and behavioral health spending data collection requirements.